LL.M. Eligibility Requirements

 In order to be eligible for an LL.M., applicants must:

-- Hold a Juris Doctor (JD) from a US law school accredited by the American Bar Association (ABA) or from a foreign law school with equivalent standards.
+- Hold a Juris Doctor (JD) from a US law school accredited by the American Bar Association (ABA) or a first degree in law from a foreign law school with equivalent standards.

 - Submit a completed application form along with supporting documents before the application deadline